SparrowBrain/Playnite.PlayNext/README.md

 Same as attribute scores, except it's weighted by the order in the series.
 The first game in the series gets the maximum score, while the last one gets the smallest score.
 Order in series can be either release date or sorting name.

 #### Critic Score
 Just adds the game's critic score to the score.
-Zero if game has no critic score.
+Skipped if game has no critic score.

 #### Community Score
 Just adds the game's community score to the score.
-Zero if game has no community score.
+Skipped if game has no community score.

 #### Release Year
 Takes release years for all games and then assigns the scores depending on the difference from the preferred year.
 If the game's release year matches, the game gets maximum score.
 The other release years earn proportionally less score, depending on the difference from preferred release year.
 The biggest difference will earn zero score.